Life Studies (PSHE) & British Values

 Mrs J Patten (PSHE Co-ordinator)

-Mr A Rogers (Assistant Head teacher and Year 09 Director of Learning)
+Mr A Rogers (Assistant Head teacher and Head of Key Stage 3)